States South Dakota

 Program Overview:

-All newborns in South Dakota are required by law to have a blood test shortly after birth to screen for metabolic and other inherited conditions.
+All newborns in South Dakota are required by law to have a blood test and hearing screen after birth to screen for metabolic and other inherited conditions.
 The newborn screening helps identify babies who may have one of these conditions and can alert the baby's doctor to the need for further testing and special care.
 With early diagnosis and medical treatment, complications from these serious but uncommon conditions may be prevented.

 In order to test your newborn, a sample of blood is obtained by pricking the baby's heel.
 This sample is then placed on special paper which is sent to the designated laboratory for testing.
 The lab uses this one sample of blood to test for all the mandated disorders.
 The sample is usually obtained on the day the baby is discharged from the hospital, and the ideal sample is taken anytime between 24-48 hours of birth.